My current research interests lie in the following areas.

-Heterogeneous Wireless Sensor Networks
+Heterogeneous Sensor Networks

 Wireless Sensor Networks are commonly assumed to be composed of identical hardware devices with fixed sets of sensors.
-In the envisioned Internet of Things, where every physical device will be connected, many heterogeneous devices will be present in the same network.
+In the envisioned Internet of Things, where every physical device will be connected, many heterogeneous devices will be present and expected to co-exist in the same network.
 Seamless communication between these heterogeneous devices can be seen as a prerequisite for cooperative behavior, which lays the groundwork for the intelligent automation of buildings.

 Data Processing on Embedded Systems

 Energy is often a scarce resource on embedded sensing systems, particularly when they are designed to be interconnected over wireless links.
 Local data processing mechanisms to reduce wireless traffic, e.g., by means of data compression, is a viable means to extend a node lifetimes and thus contributes to the overall operability of the entire network.
 We investigate (energy-)efficient and resource-aware data processing methods with a focus on their practical applicability on embedded systems.

 Research projects and outputs

 Tracebase is a repository of high-resolution power consumption traces from more than 30 different classes of electric appliances.